theN0b0dy/theN0b0dy/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on bitbine
-- 🌱 I’m currently learning microprocessor architectures & microservices in golang & analog/digital electronic
+- 🌱 I’m currently learning System Design & Wep application security & microservices in golang & analog/digital electronic
-- 👯 I’m looking to collaborate on blockchain, VHDL projects, golang projects, python cool projects
+- 👯 I’m looking to collaborate on golang and python projects
 - 🤔 I’m looking for help with everyone
-- 💬 Ask me about programming, electronics, proccessors, DB
+- 💬 Ask me about programming, electronics, proccessors, Database, Distributed Systems
 - 📫 How to reach me: amirreza.m.saki@gmail.com
-- ⚡ Fun fact: nothing fun about me.